Where are the best areas to stay in Lima?

 Miraflores

-Miraflores has some excellent museum and historic attractions but if you get bored with history and want a little more modern excitement just head down to Pizza Street!
+Miraflores has some excellent museum and historic attractions, but if you get bored with history and want a little more modern excitement just head down to Pizza Street!
 “The Calle de las Pizzas” is a hot spot for young adults and has many clubs that fill up every weekend.
 It is a very exciting spot to start your night.

 And if you ever get hungry for some real pizza, don’t look much farther!
 Because Miraflores has some of the best food Peru can offer.
 Peru restaurants are a diverse bunch and believe it or not one of the most popular and the most expensive is a Japanese outfit run by famous chef Humberto Sato.
 Peru has a legendary twist on Japanese and Chinese food, and tourists love sampling the flavors.